-- Representing the family of a baby who died during labour over a three day inquest in which, amongst other matters, the coroner’s jurisdiction was in dispute.
-At the conclusion of the inquest, the Senior Coroner indicated her intention to make Reports for the Prevention of Future Deaths against relevant NHS Trust and against the clinician who commenced the delivery of the child.
-In addition, the Senior Coroner’s concerns were such that she indicated that she would be referring the clinician to the General Medical Council.
+- Represented the family of a baby who died during labour over a three day inquest in which, amongst other matters, the coroner’s jurisdiction was in dispute.
+At the conclusion of the inquest, the Senior Coroner made a Reports for the Prevention of Future Deaths against the NHS Trust and the clinician who commenced the delivery of the child.
+In addition, the Senior Coroner’s concerns were such that referred the key clinician to the General Medical Council.
 The inquest generated significant local press coverage:

 - Queen Mother’s Scholarship, Middle Temple, 2015

 - Prize winner, Marion Simmons QC Essay Competition, Association of Regulatory & Disciplinary Lawyers, 2015